milador/Enabled-Controller/README.md

 The internal RGB led of ItsyBitsy and external NeoPixel is used to provide visual feedback for each action.

+## Assembly Instructions Manual

+The <a href="https://github.com/milador/Enabled-Controller/blob/main/Documentation/Build_Manuals/Enabled_Controller_Instructions_Manual.pdf">Assembly Instructions Manual</a> is available to download.

+## Parts

+The <a href="https://github.com/milador/Enabled-Controller/blob/main/Components/Enabled_Controller_BOM.csv">BOM</a> file is available to download.

 ## Software

-The first experimental software is available to use but it's not stable and needs more testing.
+The first experimental software is under testing.

 ## Hardware

 ### PCB Design

-The PCB Eagle files are available to download and you can generate your own gerber files using these files.
+The <a href="https://github.com/milador/Enabled-Controller/tree/main/Hardware/PCB">PCB files</a> including both PCB Eagle design files and generated gerber files are available to download.

 Front PCB:
 <p align="center">